Is the Gift of Prophecy in the Church Today Handled Carefully and with Discernment?

 Don’t misunderstand.
 I crave God’s voice, and would welcome it wholeheartedly.
-The idea doesn’t frighten me (if it happened, maybe it would), it excites me.
+The idea doesn’t frighten me (if it happened, maybe it would); it excites me.
 I have sensed the Lord give me words as I share my faith and as I speak.
-I have said things while speaking that never entered my head, which I knew were not from me.
+I have said things while speaking that never before had entered my head, which I knew were not from me.
 (A couple of times I’ve wanted to stop and write it down because God was speaking more to me than to anyone and I didn’t want to forget it.)
-Yet I have never sensed these words dictated to me, and I have to realize it is a subjective feeling on my part by which I determine God was really speaking.
+Yet I’ve never sensed these words were dictated to me, and I have to realize it is a subjective feeling on my part by which I determine God was really speaking.

-At times in my life I have cried out for unmistakable direction, clear and resounding words from God.
+At times in my life I’ve cried out for unmistakable direction, clear and resounding words from God.
 As a high school Christian I diligently sought the gift of tongues and baptism of the Sprit, praying for them night after night, but nothing happened.
 A godly man said to me, “God will not give you the gift of tongues as long as you keep praying in English.”
 He gave me a book with syllables to repeat to “prime the pump.”
-But it didn’t seem right to me, it didn’t seem authentic.
+But it didn’t seem right or authentic to me.

 Suppose that prophetic word about the church buying the strip mall, which the church has given a platform for, is actually believed by the people, and they fear to disagree with it, because who wants to disagree with a word from God, or even a word that is likely from God?
 To try to come up with the necessary money to buy the strip mall, people may curtail their giving to missions and go further into debt.
 This strip mall is now synonymous with the will of God, by virtue of prophetic revelation.

-And how motivated to study Scripture is the one who strongly senses he hears and speaks the words of God concerning strip malls and people’s personal issues?
+And how motivated to study Scripture is the one who strongly senses he hears and speaks the words of God?
 To ask God to show from Scripture whether or not to pursue the strip mall might be seen as a lack of faith, since it has been prophetically revealed.

 Cult leaders and heretics can be extremely articulate and use words to mislead.
 Jim Jones spoke persuasive prophetic words, and likely believed most of them, but those words led to mass suicide.
-Who was more eloquent and charismatic and persuasive than Hitler?
+Who was more eloquent, charismatic, and persuasive than Hitler?
 I think many of us need to learn to distrust our immediate thoughts and reactions, and correct them by God’s Word.
-With the gift of prophecy as it is often understood, I have noticed there is a tendency to trust more the words that just “come to you.”
+With the gift of prophecy as it is often understood, I’ve noticed there is a tendency to trust more the words that just “come to you.”

 I believe that prophetic utterances aren’t 100 percent reliable, any more than teachings are, and they should always be placed under the authority of Scripture.
 Having a speaking gift doesn’t always mean that what is spoken is correct.
 Many heretics have been gifted speakers and teachers.

 However, I struggle with the practical outworking of this understanding of the gift of prophecy.
 True, the abuse of a gift does not discredit the gift itself.
 But in my opinion, a major effort needs to be made in the Christian community to qualify so-called “words from the Lord” and “prophetic utterances” as not having any inherent authority.
 This, however, is extremely difficult, partly because of the very terminology.
 A prophecy is to most people a word from the Lord.
-A “word from the Lord” is definitely a “word from the Lord.”
 So if we have someone stand up in church and speak a “word from the Lord,” shouldn’t we expect our people to believe it is from the Lord (unless we specifically say otherwise)?

 During the Toronto movement I spoke at a charismatic church in Philadelphia that was exceptionally biblical in its orientation.
 (I’d spoken there before and I knew they took the Scriptures very seriously.)
 Four of the pastors had just come back from Toronto.
 A few had been caught up in the barking like dogs and roaring like lions and other things, and believed it was of God.
 Their hearts were greatly opened to the Lord.
 I love and respect these men, and I will not tell God He cannot make a congregation bark like dogs if He wants to.

-But I will say that many of the things that came out of Toronto, many of the claims that were made (I saw some of it) did not match up to Scripture and should have been corrected before they spread further.
-I cannot help but believe that it was their conviction that the people on the platform were speaking prophetically, speaking actual words given them by God, which caused so many people to abandon any Scripture-based spiritual discernment.
+But I will say that many of the things that came out of Toronto and many of the claims that were made (I saw some of it) did not match up to Scripture and should have been corrected before they spread further.
+I can’t help but believe that it was their conviction that the people on the platform were speaking prophetically, speaking actual words given them by God, which caused so many people to abandon any Scripture-based spiritual discernment.

 One of the pastors of the church made a public apology.
 But the result was that a large number of Christians looked extremely foolish.
 But looking foolish wasn’t the worst thing.
 It was looking foolish for the particular reason of believing a “word from the Lord.”
 But in fact it was not a word from the Lord.
-By calling it a prophetic word don’t we give it a credibility it turned out not to deserve?
+By calling it a prophetic word it was given a credibility it turned out not to deserve.